mo-azfar/OTRS-Customer-Portal-Additional-SignUp-Field/README.md

 		[ 'UserCountry',      Translatable('Country'),             'country',        1, 0, 'var', '', 0, undef, undef ],

-2) For Mobile, since this field is text input field,
+2) For Mobile field, since this field is text input field,

-	a) at Custom/Kernel/Output/HTML/Templates/Standard/CustomerLogin.tt, inside Signup div
+	a) at Custom/Kernel/Output/HTML/Templates/Standard/CustomerLogin.tt,
+		inside Signup div

 	***Input name and id must be same with the definition at Config mapping (e.g: Mobile)!!***
 	***You may want to build additional css class to check on validation value***

 		<!-- BEGIN ADDITIONAL FIELD -->
 		<div class="NewLine">